Over 13 years focused on all things autism-related for my son who has Asperger's. He is greatly exceeding all professional predictions.

 Balancing Mood Swings

 When the hormones begin to affect their emotions and aggressions it will be twice as hard for them to control their responses and behaviors.
-Unlike average kids, these kids work really hard at learning and implementing appropriate social protocol on a daily basis already.
+Unlike average kids, these kids work really hard at learning and implementing the appropriate social protocol on a daily basis already.
 There will be days when puberty will make that task even harder and it is important that they have a plan in place for dealing with it.

 Sexuality and Boundaries